 All GCSE and A Level project titles are subject to change, however some examples are listed below.

-GCSE Art – Force and I, Me, Mine
+GCSE Art – Force and My Surroundings

 In Year 11 Art students will undertake an externally set assignment set by the examination board with the final piece being completed under examination conditions.

 All Year 12 students will complete a term of skills workshops building a foundation of new skills and techniques required at A level.
 Students will then complete one coursework project with a theme of their choosing and produce a written personal essay that supports their project.